Fauja Singh (Sikh leader): Afterwards

-In April 2003, A Sikh gathering held at village Pheruman, 40 kilometers from city of Amritsar paid tributes to Fauja Singh and other 12 Sikhs who died in April 1978.
+In April 2003, a Sikh gathering held at village Pheruman, 40 kilometers from the city of Amritsar, paid tributes to Fauja Singh and the other 12 Sikhs who died in April 1978.
 Chief of supreme Sikh authority Akal Takhat addressed this event.

 In April 2009, in the city of Amritsar, Khalsa Action Committee and Dal Khalsa activists declared Fauja Singh and other 12 Sikhs "martyrs of faith".
 Dal Khalsa separately paid homage to Fauja Singh.